dwhenry-code-tests/mgage/README.md

 The database is only expected to have a small amount of data stored in it.

 ## Separate counting logic from saving logic.
+This feels like a good separation of object.

 ## Group logic around the core object (Votes) rather than the actions (Importing/Counting)
-This will help to keep the related code together.
+I initially had the other way around, but this felt like a better file placement as it helped keep the related code together.
-I have moved all the code to a single file, one of the last steps will be to split out calles to individual files if required.

-## Have multiple regular expressions
+## Having multiple regular expressions
 I have performed the line validation separately to the data extraction so that I can ensure as much valid data as possible is captured.
+This does have some negative performance costs, however at this stage I am willing to sacrifice speed for readability.
+If this is an issue the validation match can be rewritten to do both tasks - this would be significantly more complex and difficult to understand, something i prefer to avoid with regular expressions.

 ## Move file processing to the initializer code in the counter
 This feel like a more natural pass to do the processing rather than